- 1-1/4 cups sliced almonds, divided

 - 1-1/4 cups fresh strawberries, chopped

-- In a large bowl, cream the shortening, butter and remaining sugar until light and fluffy.
+- In a large mixing bowl, cream shortening, butter and remaining sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in extracts.
-Combine the flour, baking powder, salt and baking soda; add to the creamed mixture alternately with buttermilk just until moistened.
-Fold in strawberries and remaining almonds.
+Combine the flour, baking powder, salt and baking soda; add to the creamed mixture alternately with buttermilk.
+Fold in the strawberries and remaining almonds.

 - Fill greased or paper-lined muffin cups two-thirds full.
 Sprinkle with sugared almonds.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
-Serve warm.
 Yield: 1-1/2 dozen.

 Reviews forAlmond Berry Muffins